-Acknowledgment is hereby made of and Specifications: f the following Addenda received since issuance of the Plans Accompanying this Proposal is an original bid bond, cashiers or certified check or Bank, for , payable and the undersigned should fail to execute a Turnpike Authority as set forth in the Specific equal to Five (5%) Percent of the Total undersigned, but not less than \$500.00, obtain Secondary of the Proposal shall be accepted by the Maine Turnpike Authority of Contract with, and furnish the security required by the Maine ifications, within the time fixed therein, an amount of money Amount of the Proposal for the Contract awarded to the ained out of the original bid bond, cashier's or certified check rnpike Authority; otherwise the check will be returned to the The performance of said Work under Subsection 107.1. er this Contract will be completed during the time specified in • e of this Contract and that I (we) will, in the event of my (our) time limit named above, pay to Maine Turnpike Authority ats stated in the Specifications. - l/Partnership/Corporation under the laws of the State of the order of the laws of the State of the laws (SEAL) (SEAL) (SEAL) Affix Corporate Seal or Power of Attorney Where Applicable By: Its:
+Acknowledgment is hereby made of and Specifications: the following Addenda received since issuance of the Plans Accompanying this Proposal is an original bid bond, cashiers or certified check or Bank, for , payable and the undersigned should fail to execute a C Turnpike Authority as set forth in the Specific equal to Five (5%) Percent of the Total Aundersigned, but not less than \$500.00, obtain S Proposal shall be accepted by the Maine Turnpike Authority Contract with, and furnish the security required by the Maine fications, within the time fixed therein, an amount of money Amount of the Proposal for the Contract awarded to the ined out of the original bid bond, cashier's or certified check inpike Authority; otherwise the check will be returned to the The performance of said Work under Subsection 107.1. r this Contract will be completed during the time specified in e of this Contract and that I (we) will, in the event of my (our) time limit named above, pay to Maine Turnpike Authority its stated in the Specifications. /Partnership/Corporation under the laws of the State of al office at (SEAL) (SEAL) (SEAL) Affix Corporate Seal or Power of Attorney Where Applicable By: Its: